mangpo/greenthumb/documentations/add-more-instructions.md

 - add more arguments to `progstate` macro for flags
 - modify the method `progstate-structure` to include flags

-See **Step 1.2 & 1.3** in [Extending GreenThumb to a New ISA](new-isa.md) for more details.
+See [Steps 1.2 & 1.3 of Extending GreenThumb to a New ISA](new-isa.md#step1.2) for more details.
 To support `mul`, we do not need to change our program state.

 ### 2. Opcodes
 Add `'mul` to `'rrr-commute` instruction class.
 If the new instruction does not belong to any existing instruction class, we have to define a new instruction class in `llvm-machin.rkt` by calling `define-instruction-class`.
 If we need a new operand type, call `define-arg-type`.
-See **Step 1.4 & 1.5** in [Extending GreenThumb to a New ISA](new-isa.md) for more details.
+See [Steps 1.4 & 1.5 of Extending GreenThumb to a New ISA](new-isa.md#step1.4) for more details.

 ### 3. Parser & Printer
 If the new instruction does not follow the default instruction format `%var0 = opcode %var1, %var2, ...` or `store %var1, %var2`, we have to modify the parser in `llvm-parser.rkt` to parse the instruction, and the methods `encode-inst`, `decode-inst`, and `print-syntax-inst` in `llvm-printer.rkt`.
 To support `mul`, we do not need to alter the parser and printer.
 See **Section B** and **Step 2** in [Extending GreenThumb to a New ISA](new-isa.md) for more details.